mishoo/pdf-mode.el/README.md

 (customize `pdf-mode-map`)

-- `C-c o` — insert a new object (at point; make sure the cursor is somewhere where an object makes sense).
+- `C-c C-o` — insert a new object (at point; make sure the cursor is somewhere where an object makes sense).
 Pass a prefix argument (`C-u`) to make the new object a stream.

 - `M-?` — highlight references to object/reference at point.